corecoding/Vitals/README.md

 Installation by package manager
 -------------------------------

-Fedora has packaged an older version of this extension.
+Fedora has packaged a **very old** version of this extension.
 You can install it by running:

 `yum -y install gnome-shell-extension-cpu-temperature`

+However this package will be retired and possibly replaced in the future according to Bug [RH#983409].

 Manual installation
 -------------------